 - Dedicated pediatric surgical team.
 Our team includes a wide range of pediatric specialists who understand that children are not simply “mini-adults.”
 We work with each other and with your family to provide the best outcome possible.

 - Time and attention.
 Your child may have their own questions about the procedure and their post-surgery bodies.
-We take the time to talk to your teen and address any questions or concerns he or she may have.
+Our team includes child psychologists who can talk to your child and address any questions or concerns he or she may have.

 - Family focus.
 We strongly emphasize family education, and we encourage family members to be active participants in the healthcare team.

 - Personalized care.
 We work with you and your child to develop a personalized lifestyle and follow-up plan for your child to adhere to after the surgery.

 Our Bariatric Surgery Program helps adolescents with morbid obesity.
 Doctors define “morbidly obese” as being overweight to the point where it interferes with daily functioning.